cathalgarvey/listless/Readme.md

 * When appending to a slice registered in lua with luar, does the original slice get modified *always* or only when there's no reallocation? **TODO**

+### Database
+`listless` uses BoltDB for databasing, which is a simple bucketed key/value database with alphanumeric key iteration.

+The database is used for:

+* Storing list memberships
+* Storing list archive